Anti-abortion protesters optimistic at March for Life in DC - NewsBreak

 The celebratory and triumphant mood of the day was perhaps best encapsulated by a contingent from New York City that bounced past the Supreme Court building with dancing nuns and drummers playing Latin rhythms.

 Abortion rights groups worry that at least 26 states are in line to further limit abortion access if Roe is weakened or overturned.
 In December, the court indicated in a major case that it would uphold a Mississippi ban on abortions after 15 weeks of pregnancy, and allow states to ban abortion even earlier.
-The Mississippi case directly challenges Roe.‘We need people who will stand up for us’: Advocates frustrated with Democrats’ failure on immigration reform
+The Mississippi case directly challenges Roe.

 “This law is cruel and unconstitutional, and I am deeply disappointed that our judicial system has done very little to stop it,” said Amy Hagstrom Miller, president of Whole Woman’s Health, which operates four abortion clinics in Texas.